• Menu

 Is whale watching in Steveston safe?

 Yes, whale-watching tours are safe when conducted by experienced professionals who follow safety guidelines and regulations.
-Vancouver Whale Watch has over two decades of experience and ensures that all guides have completed courses in Marine Emergency Training and First Aid.
+Vancouver Whale Watch has over two decades of experience and ensures that all guides have completed Marine Emergency Training and First Aid courses.

 First off, most Steveston whale-watching tours offer convenient pickup from select Richmond and downtown Vancouver hotels.
 Alternatively, you can rent a car or take public transportation, with the Skytrain’s Canada Line providing service to Richmond.